 Capture screen element

-Use this option to capture the value of a screen element while running the script, and use it as a dynamic parameter that can be used for validations and more.
+This option captures the value of a screen element while running the script and uses it as a dynamic parameter for validations and other purposes.

 You can then define the parameter, and the captured value will populate it.